Monday, May 6

 in class

-work day and desk crits
+work day and desk crits.

 - review your three tight sketches, select a final, and get to work on final production of your rhetorical masterpiece!